-It’s hard to think that an employee could be benefiting your company even when they’re out of office on vacation.
+It’s hard to think that an employee could be benefiting your company even when they’re out of the office on vacation.
 But the fact is, vacations do actually help individual employees and the company overall.
 For that reason, vacation time shouldn’t be something that a company gives to its employees begrudgingly; rather, it should be something that companies promote and encourage.

 Here are the biggest reasons why employers should promote vacations.

 When all is said and done, vacations actually help to increase productivity, not halt it.
 One study indicated that the best employees (as shown by whether or not they received raises that year), used more of their available vacation days.
 Happy, well-rested employees are more able (and more willing) to work harder.

 Vacations are good for employees’ physical and mental health.
 Exercise, fresh air, and rest can do wonders for health, and those things usually accompany travel.
 Not to mention, travel is linked to better heart health, better sleep, and less stress—even once the vacation is over.
 Physically and mentally healthy employees are good for your business.
 They take fewer sick days, are less likely to have special insurance needs and bring more positive energy to the office.